 Squash & Root Vegetables

 We're digging up the Earth's bounty and harvesting those bigger vegetables this time of year.
-I've not included potatoes and sweet potatoes here.
-We'll get to them soon enough.
+Beyond pumpkin, we're eating squashes such as zucchini and root veggies like carrots.

 - Maple Glazed Carrots - Maple corresponds to the expansive and abundant planet of Jupiter.